Now

 Experiment: No Social Media

-This whole journey is also an experiment in attempting to build profitable businesses without relying on social media.
+This whole journey as a solopreneur is also an experiment in an attempt to build profitable niche businesses without relying on social media.
 Not because I’m anti-technology, but because I’m tired of algorithms deciding who sees my work.

 • Direct value creation